 For newer software or web applications, Microsoft recommends using Windows.Devices.Geolocation or the W3C Geolocation programming functions (API).
-Additional information is provided at the following web page.
+Though by doing this, you may encounter issues as described in our "OS Location Services vs. Direct Connection to a GPS Receiver" article.
+If interested in this method, additional information is provided at the following web page.

 Alternatively, you can possibly gain access to COM/Serial ports in UWP (Universal Windows Platform) to obtain the raw NMEA stream (instead of using a Location Sensor driver) as described in the following web articles.

 You may need to interop with a Win32 process as described at this web page.

 If using the built-in U-Blox NEO M8N or M8T receiver in one of our rugged handheld computers, you can find location sensor by tapping and holding on Start, selecting Device Manager, and then looking under "Sensors" for "U-Blox GNSS Location Sensor."
 Or if needed, we also provide an alternative "legacy" virtual serial port interface as can similarly be seen in Device Manager under "Ports (COM & LPT)" as "U-Blox Virtual COM Port" which should be able to support any standard baud rate.

 By default, the Geode GNS1, GNS2 (Hemisphere OEM P206), and GNS3 (Phantom 34 OEM), as well as the Mesa built-in (u-Blox NEO M8) GPS receivers follow the NMEA-0183 version 4.1 standard as described at this web page.